ingo/ingo.github.io/_recipes/lamb_tagine.md

 time: 3-4 hours
 title: Lamb Tagine
 ---

+Serve with cracked wheat or bread, and pass little dishes of raisins, marmalade, and chick peas for guests to add as they like.
 This Lamb Tagine is a traditional Moroccan stew that can be customized to your taste.
 You can substitute chicken for the lamb and add almonds, green olives, prunes or dried apricots for a sublime sweetness.
 Serve with cracked wheat or bread, and pass little dishes of raisins, marmalade, and chick peas for guests to add as they like.

 ### Ingredients